SpecXMaster Technical Report: Experiment

 \subsection{Main Benchmark Results}

-We first compare SpecXMaster against the standalone Generation Tool and two workflow baselines on the main benchmark.
-Following the current evaluation protocol, we report hit@1, hit@3, and hit@5 under three spectrum settings: Joint, $^{13}$C spectra, and $^{1}$H spectra.
+We first compare SpecXMaster with the standalone Generation Tool and two workflow baselines on the main benchmark.
+Following the rank-matcher evaluation protocol defined in \hyperref[par:evaluation_metrics]{Evaluation metrics}, we report hit@1, hit@3, and hit@5 under three spectrum settings: Joint, $^{13}$C spectra, and $^{1}$H spectra.
 The results are summarized in Table~\ref{tab:main_benchmark}.

 The most important observation is that SpecXMaster consistently achieves the strongest top-ranked performance among all compared systems.
-In particular, on hit@1, SpecXMaster reaches 0.702 on Joint, 0.455 on $^{13}$C spectra, and 0.450 on $^{1}$H spectra, outperforming both workflow baselines by clear margins across all three spectrum settings.
-This result indicates that the advantage of SpecXMaster does not come simply from access to the same tool environment, but from a policy that is explicitly trained for NMR-guided multi-step decision making.
-In other words, the learned agent is better at deciding when to generate, when to search, when to repair, and how to rerank candidate structures based on intermediate feedback.
+On hit@1, SpecXMaster reaches 0.783 under the Joint setting, 0.515 with $^{13}$C spectra, and 0.511 with $^{1}$H spectra.
+Compared with the strongest workflow baseline, Workflow (GPT-5.2), these results represent absolute improvements of 0.132, 0.082, and 0.074, respectively.
+SpecXMaster also achieves the best hit@3 performance across all three settings, reaching 0.895, 0.620, and 0.630, respectively.
+These results indicate that the advantage of SpecXMaster does not arise simply from access to the same tool environment, but from a policy explicitly trained for NMR-guided multi-step decision making.
+The learned agent is better able to determine when to generate, search, repair, and rerank candidate structures based on intermediate feedback.

-A second notable result is that the workflow baselines not only remain weaker than SpecXMaster, but also consistently underperform the standalone Generation Tool.
-This suggests that directly plugging a general-purpose LLM into the tool environment is not sufficient for this task.
-Although models such as GPT-5.2 and Qwen2.5-7B are strong general-purpose reasoners, they do not natively possess the domain-aligned inductive bias required for NMR interpretation, nor do they directly model the statistical regularities of spectrum-to-structure mapping.
-As a result, when used in a fixed prompting-based workflow, the additional decision layer may introduce extra noise instead of improving the candidate set.
-By contrast, the standalone Generation Tool is trained specifically for spectrum-conditioned molecular generation and therefore provides stronger direct spectral grounding even without iterative agent control.
+A second notable observation is that both workflow baselines consistently underperform the standalone Generation Tool across all spectrum settings and ranking cutoffs.
+For example, under the Joint setting, the Generation Tool achieves hit@1, hit@3, and hit@5 scores of 0.707, 0.813, and 0.840, whereas Workflow (GPT-5.2) reaches only 0.651, 0.746, and 0.766.
+Workflow (Qwen2.5-7B) performs further below the Generation Tool, with corresponding scores of 0.625, 0.717, and 0.736.
+Similar trends are observed for the two single-nucleus settings.
+This suggests that directly integrating a general-purpose language model into the tool environment is insufficient for this task.
+Although GPT-5.2 and Qwen2.5-7B are capable general-purpose reasoners, they do not natively possess the domain-aligned inductive bias required for NMR interpretation or directly model the statistical regularities of spectrum-to-structure mapping.
+Consequently, a prompting-based decision layer may introduce additional noise rather than reliably improving the candidate ranking.